sara-sabr/ITStrategy/presentations/en/2020-11-30-Introduction-to-OSS.md

 Note:

-- 3 top ones are permissive
+- 3 top ones are permissive yet have different clauses
-- 3 bottom ones are reciprocal
+- 3 bottom ones are reciprocal yet have different "strengths"

----
+--

 ## Why

 Policy and Directive on Service and Digital (April 1st, 2020)

+Note:

+- Not an appealing reason in itself

 --

-But also:
+But mainly because:

 - Don't start with a blank canvas, focus on the added value
 - Speed up development time by reusing existing solutions to common problems